-Judi Sparks made a motion to approve the addition of the following data components to the PEIMS collection for the 2016-2017 school year.
+ITF made a recommendation to approve the addition of the following data components to the PEIMS collection for the 2016-2017 school year.

-Related to the requirement of seventh and eighth grade students receiving instruction in preparing for high school, college, and a career, the Texas Education Agency will add a new data element (FHSP-COLLEGE-CAREER-INSTRUCTION-INDICATOR-CODE) to the StudentProgramExtension complex type starting with the 2016-2017 school year Fall and Summer submissions.
+Related to the requirement of 7th and 8th grade students receiving instruction in preparing for high school, college, and a career, the Texas Education Agency will add a new data element (FHSP-COLLEGE-CAREER-INSTRUCTION-INDICATOR-CODE) to the StudentProgramExtension complex type starting with the 2016-2017 school year fall and summer submissions.

-The Texas Education Agency will also add this new data element (FHSP-COLLEGE-CAREER-INSTRUCTION-INDICATOR-CODE) to the Texas Records Exchange System (TREx).
+The Texas Education Agency will also add this new data element (FHSP-COLLEGE-CAREER-INSTRUCTION-INDICATOR-CODE) to the Texas Records Exchange System.

 2. For the 2016-2017 school year, schools must select, prior to the beginning of the 2017-2018 school year, the three CASE rating categories they want to be rated on for the 2017-2018 accountability ratings.
-At the end of the 2016-2017 school year, and as part of the Summer collection, TEA will collect the first, second and third CASE choices from each school district, charter school, and campuses of the same as well as the criteria for the ratings of these choices in the Summer submission.
+At the end of the 2016-2017 school year, and as part of the Summer collection, TEA will collect the first, second and third CASE choices from each school district, Charter School, and campuses of the same as well as the criteria for the ratings of these choices in the summer Submission.
 These rating code choices will be tracked to the spring/summer reporting of the 2017-2018 school year in order to obtain the actual ratings for these choices that will be included as part of the 2017-2018 public school accountability ratings.